subeshb1/sketchalgorithms/src/markdown/remark/git-and-github-practical-for-beginners.md

 ---
 title: Git and Github Practical for beginners
 date: '2020-08-24T23:46:37.121Z'
-description: Take the step by step guide and practical to get started with Git and Github
+description: Take the step by step guide and practical to get started with Git and Github.
+Learn how to create a Git repository, push the change into Github and finally host it in Github.
 ---

-This will guide you through step by step process to create a git repository, push it to GitHub and host a simple HTML page.
+This blog will guide you through step by step process to create a git repository, push it to GitHub and host a simple HTML page.

+## Who is this blog for?

+- If you are getting started with git and github and want to get your hands dirty with real world use case.
+- If you are an instructor and want to use the guide to teach beginners.

 ## Pre-requesites